Former Doro Dry Cleaners

 Remedial Investigation report to be released

-The Former Doro Dry Cleaners Site is located at 3460-3466 Genesee Street, on the corner of Genesee and Colden Court, in the Town of Cheektowaga, Erie County, New York.
+Location: The Former Doro Dry Cleaners Site is located at 3460-3466 Genesee Street in the Town of Cheektowaga, Erie County, New York.
 The site is located in a commercial and suburban setting, near Union Road and NYS Route 33.

-Completed site investigations include a Phase I Environmental Site Assessment (2008) and a Phase II Environmental Site Assessment (2010).
+Completed site investigations include a Phase I Environmental Site Assessment (2008) and a Phase II Environmental Site Assessment (2010) which indicated contamination leading to the site's listing as a class 2.
 A 2012 Phase II Environmental Assessment of the commercial property immediately east of the site was also completed.
-The investigations found the groundwater to be contaminated with a volatile chemical known as tetrachloroethene (also known as perchloroethylene or PERC, a commonly used dry cleaning solvent).

 Additional site details, including environmental and health assessment summaries, are available on DEC's website.